compose-generator/compose-generator/README.md

 ```sh
 $ docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock -v ${pwd}:/cg/out chillibits/compose-generator [<command>]
 ```
 *Note: This command does not work with Windows CMD command line.
-Please use Windows PowerShell instead.*
+Please use Windows Terminal or PowerShell instead.*

 ## Supported host systems & file downloads
 There are downloadable packages available for all supported platforms: